Unifying Search and Recommendation in LLMs via Gradient Multi-Subspace Tuning: Conclusion

-Our findings point to promising directions for applications that jointly exploit recommendation and search signals, enabling unified optimization within a single framework.
-However, the current design retains general-domain knowledge holistically rather than selectively preserving components most relevant to S\&R, and relies on fixed subspace ranks that limit adaptive capacity.
-Future work will focus on selectively preserving general-domain knowledge pertinent to S\&R to further reduce adaptation costs and on developing adaptive subspace learning mechanisms that dynamically adjust ranks as tasks evolve.
+Our findings suggest a promising direction for jointly optimizing search and recommendation within a single LLM.
+However, GEMS currently preserves general-domain knowledge holistically and relies on fixed subspace ranks, limiting selective retention and adaptive capacity.
+Future work will explore selective knowledge preservation for S\&R and adaptive subspace learning with dynamically adjusted ranks.

 {

 }